-Until a week ago, Zoom was something I’d seen ads for on the tube, but hadn’t really registered as something that would be relevant for my life, which is very far away from a corporate business world!
+Until May 2020, Zoom was something I’d seen ads for on the tube, but hadn’t really registered as something that would be relevant for my life, which is very far away from a corporate business world!

 In the last week, though, I’ve attended two day-long conferences, planned and sound-checked a virtual concert, taught 5 music lessons, taken part in 2 Bible studies and had multiple meetings and catch ups, (including a double dinner date!) all on Zoom.